Erase Along Edge

 Why or when should I erase this way?

-If you use this anti-overflow feature as a flatting brush, you can end up with flats that are full of holes that you have to take care of later.
-The more complicated the inner lines are, the worse this method is.
+If you use anti-overflow for painting, you can end up with colors that are full of holes.
+The more complicated the inner lines are, more this method might cause problems.

 If you just paint a blob and then erase the outer edges instead, you avoid the inner holes.
 Depending on the shape, it can be easier to erase like this.

 If there are also outer intersecting lines, you may still have to erase them manually.
-If there are a lot of complex outer lines, this may not even be the best eraser to use.
+This may not even be the best eraser to use if outer lines need to be handled.
 But for things like overall flats, especially in the first stages, this can save a lot of time.

-This is especially useful for sketches (and rough animation) where your lines aren't necessarily closed but you still want to quickly and roughly give them a fill.
+This is especially useful for sketches and rough animation, where your lines aren't always closed, but you still want to quickly and roughly give them a fill.

 In some cases, there are better and faster fill/flatting tools for cases like this like [Enclose and Fill].
-But sometimes, the eraser is what you need.
-Using different tools will give you something to fall back to in case one of them doesn't work well for the situation.
+But sometimes, an eraser is what you need.
+Knowing you have different tools will give you more options in case one of them doesn't work well for a situation.

 Clip Studio Paint's edge detection isn't antialiased so your erased edges can end up very jagged.
 This isn't a big problem if you work at high resolutions or your lines are fully opaque.
 But if you only work at 100%, you may need to apply Filter>Blur>[Smoothing] or a slight gaussian blur to remove some of the roughness.